integrations/terraform-provider-github/website/docs/r/organization_custom_role.html.markdown

 # github\_organization\_custom\_role

+~> **Note:** This resource is deprecated, please use the `github_organizationrepository_role` resource instead.

 This resource allows you to create and manage custom roles in a GitHub Organization for use in repositories.

 ~> Note: Custom roles are currently only available in GitHub Enterprise Cloud.